 Because of the pandemic’s widespread impacts, Talkspace has partnered with the Bumble team to help their users through the challenges that are impacting people who are single or living alone during this unprecedented time.

-If you’re having a difficult time keeping up your normal routine and responsibilities — or your relationships — a licensed therapist can help you cope with the loneliness that many of us are currently feeling.
+If you’re having a difficult time keeping up your normal routine and responsibilities — or your relationships — a licensed online therapist can help you cope with the loneliness that many of us are currently feeling.
 Meeting with a therapist can also benefit your relationship if you’re dating someone with bipolar, anxiety, or another mental health condition.
 If you’re looking to be proactive in dating, networking, or meeting friends online, check out all that Bumble has to offer.